Facebook thinks a free latte will trick you into believing it cares about your privacy

-Facebook, the company that has one of the worst privacy track records in the history of tech, is opening multiple pop-up “Facebook Cafe’s” in which people can stop in for a Facebook privacy checkup.
+Facebook, the company that has one of the worst privacy track records in the history of tech, is opening multiple pop-up “Facebook Cafes” in which people can stop in for a Facebook privacy checkup.

 Unfortunately that privacy checkup doesn’t allow you to see just how much data the company has on you.
 Rather the aim of the cafes is to help Facebook users become familiar with their Facebook privacy settings.
-Users who stop into the Facebook Cafe’s will get “free drinks from its select menu” if they take part in a privacy checkup while there, reports the Evening Standard.
+Users who stop into the Facebook Cafes will get “free drinks from its select menu” if they take part in a privacy checkup while there, reports the Evening Standard.
 Right now it seems like the Facebook Cafe privacy PR stunt is only happening in the U.K. The Standard reports that Facebook will be opening five such pop-up cafes in the country between August 28 and September 5.

 While it’s nice that Facebook wants to hand out a free cup of joe and spread the word about the social network’s privacy settings, the whole “friendly, hip, pop-up cafe” thing seems a bit trite considering the massive privacy violations Facebook has directly propagated, or allowed to propagate, on their users.